Are black-coloured diamonds real?

 There are a few reasons why I think such diamonds appeal to some buyers.
 Firstly, they offer a unique variation on the popular white diamond engagement ring.

-Secondly, they are less expensive than white diamonds, making them an attractive alternative to traditional diamond ring.
+Secondly, they are less expensive than white diamonds, making them an attractive alternative to a traditional diamond ring.
 We create most designs with round stones.
-Alternative fancy diamond shapes exist but beware of weak points and corners on some diamond shapes.
+Alternative fancy diamond shapes exist, but be aware of weak points and corners in some diamond shapes.

 Natural vs Treated.